jamesjmtaylor/jamesjmtaylor.github.io/_posts/2018-12-01-aar-pt-10-android.md

 ﻿---
 title: AAR pt 10 (Android)
 date: '2018-12-01T08:56:22-08:00'

+tags: aar android kotlin
 ---
 ![Android developers banner](/assets/developers.png)

 If you have not had a chance to read the first entry in the series for context, <a href="/post/after-action-review-aar/">you can do so here</a>

 It's been a little over a year since I did <a href="/post/aar-pt-5-android/">my last Android AAR entry</a>, so I figured it was about time that I had a new entry on my lessons learned with Android and Kotlin.

 * To add adb to the path (adb controls android debugging):